hokushin118/rps-microservices/README.md

 #### 1. Creating namespace for ELK services

-To create a kube-elk namespace on the k8s cluster, run:
+To create a _kube-elk_ namespace on the K8S cluster, run:

 ```
      > kubectl apply -f ./k8s/dev/namespaces/kube-elk-ns.yml